gis-ops/routingpy/README.rst

 Ultimately this means that **results may differ** - and our experience tells us: they do, and not too little.
 This calls for a careful evaluation which service provider to use for which specific use case.

-With **routingpy** we have made an approach to simplify this process for you.
+With **routingpy** we have made an attempt to simplify this process for you.

 Installation
 ------------